Newsflash: Sometimes Good People Use Drugs

 Shatterproof – MAT Resource Center

 Great for families and advocates.
-Helps explain how MAT fits into the recovery journey with real-world stories.
+Helps explain how MAT is used for different substances.

 Partnership to End Addiction – MAT Myths vs Facts